lazyhamster/Observer/src/plugin/text/readme.txt

 - Installation packages made by NSIS (Nullsoft Installer)

+- Egosoft packages (for X-series games)

 2. License and copyright.

 Plug-in includes several third-party code by different authors.
-It distributed under term of GNU LGPL version 3 or any higher.
+It distributed under term of GNU LGPL version 3 or any higher (excluding parts of the code that have separate license).

 Ued third-party code: